Yadino/Libcal-Autoreserver/README.md

 # Libcal-Autoreserver
-Automatically book a library spot during exam season
+Automatically book a library spot during exam season.
+This script uses Selenium to run chrome in a refresh loop until a library space is found.